top of page

 • Small acts matter.
 A compost pile.
 A container garden.
 Noticing the birds.
 Slowing down enough to let the season reach you.
 These aren't trivial.
 They're foundational.

-• Imperfection is the point.
+• Perfection is not the point.
 My home isn't perfect.
 My garden isn't pristine.
 My life isn't tidy.
 But I believe in starting where we are, tending what's ours to care for, and growing hope one small act at a time.

 bottom of page